Know the Laws: Connecticut

-If your abuser is a police officer, member of the military, or someone else who uses a gun for their job, talk to your local domestic violence program about your options.
-To find a shelter or an advocate at a local program, please visit the CT State and Local Programs page under the Where to Find Help tab at the top of this page.
+If the abuser is a police officer, member of the military, or someone else who uses a gun for their job, talk to your local domestic violence program about your options.
+To find a shelter or an advocate at a local program, please visit our CT State and Local Programs page.

 Yes.
-If your abuser is not an "intimate partner" according to the Federal definition, it will still be a crime under CT state law for your abuser to have or buy a gun while your CT restraining order is in effect in a case involving the use, attempted use or threatened use of physical force against another person* and s/he can be denied a permit for a pistol or revolver based upon having a restraining order against him/her.**
+If the abuser is not an "intimate partner" according to the federal definition, it can still be a crime under CT state law for the abuser to have or buy a gun or ammunition while your CT restraining order is in effect in a case involving the use, attempted use or threatened use of physical force against another person* and s/he can be denied a permit for a pistol or revolver based upon having a restraining order against him/her.**

 Maybe.
-Your abuser does not have to come to the hearing in order for the law to apply to him, but he does have to be given notice of the hearing and an opportunity to attend.*
+The abuser does not have to come to the hearing in order for the law to apply to him/her, but s/he does have to be given notice of the hearing and an opportunity to attend.*

-If no hearing is scheduled, and/or no notice is given about the RO order, then the federal firearm law might not apply to your abuser.**
+If no hearing is scheduled, and/or no notice is given to the abuser about the court hearing, then the federal firearm law likely may not apply to the abuser.**